-(B) Differential Wage Payment.
-An individual receiving a Differential Wage Payment from the Employer is treated as an Employee of the Employer.

-1.28 Employee Contribution.
-Employee Contribution means a Participant's after-tax contribution to an Investment Arrangement which the Participant designates as an Employee Contribution at the time of contribution.
-Neither an Elective Deferral (Pre-Tax or Roth) nor a Mandatory Employee Contribution is an Employee Contribution.

-1.29 Employer.
-Employer means each Signatory Employer, Lead Employer, Related Employer, and Participating Employer as the Plan indicates or as the context requires.
+- (A) Affiliated Individuals.
+Employee also includes Affiliated Individuals identified as such in the Adoption Agreement.
+This provision is effective July 1, 2020, or such later date as indicated in the Adoption Agreement.
+Affiliated Individuals are limited to individuals described in Code §414(e)(3)(B). - (B) Differential Wage Payment.-An individual receiving a Differential Wage Payment from the Employer is treated as an Employee of the Employer. - (C) Non-QCCO Employee.
+A Non-QCCO Employee means an Affiliated Individual who is not an Employee of a Church or a QCCO and is not a Minister. - (D) Church Employee.
+A Church Employee means an Employee other than a Non-QCCO Employee. - 1.28 Employee Contribution.-Employee Contribution means a Participant's after-tax contribution to an Investment Arrangement which the Participant designates as an Employee Contribution at the time of contribution.
+Neither an Elective Deferral (Pre-Tax or Roth) nor a Mandatory Employee Contribution is an Employee Contribution. - 1.29 Employer.-Employer means each Signatory Employer, Lead Employer, Related Employer, and Participating Employer as the Plan indicates or as the context requires.
 The Employer also includes any successor to a Signatory Employer, Lead Employer, or Participating Employer if such Employer agrees to continue to maintain the Plan.
-Only an Eligible Employer may be the Signatory Employer or Participating Employer.

-(A) Signatory Employer.
-The Signatory Employer is the Employer who establishes a Plan under this Volume SubmitterPre-Approved Plan by executing an Adoption Agreement.
+Only an Eligible Employer may be the Signatory Employer or Participating Employer. - (A) Signatory Employer.-The Signatory Employer is the Employer who establishes a Plan under this Volume Submitter Pre-Approved Plan by executing an Adoption Agreement.
 The Employer for purposes of acting as Plan Administrator, making Plan amendments, restating the Plan, terminating the Plan or performing ERISA settlor functions (or related functions if the Plan is not subject to ERISA), means the Signatory Employer and does not include any Related Employer or Participating Employer.
 The Signatory Employer also may terminate the participation in the Plan of any Participating Employer upon written notice.
-The Signatory Employer will provide such notice not less than 30 days prior to the date of termination unless the Signatory Employer determines that the interest of Plan Participants requires earlier termination.

-(B) Related Group/Related Employer.
-A Related Group is a controlled group of corporations (as defined in Code §414(b)), trades or businesses (whether or not incorporated) which are under common control (as defined in Code §414(c)), an affiliated service group (as defined in Code §414(m)) or an arrangement otherwise described in Code §414(o).
-If the Employer is a governmental employer or a Church, the Employer shall determine which entities are Related Employers based on a reasonable, good faith standard and taking into account the special rules applicable under IRS Notice 89-23.
+The Signatory Employer will provide such notice not less than 30 days prior to the date of termination unless the Signatory Employer determines that the interest of Plan Participants requires earlier termination. - (B) Related Group/Related Employer.-A Related Group is a controlled group of corporations (as defined in Code §414(b)), trades or businesses (whether or not incorporated) which are under common control (as defined in Code §414(c)), an affiliated service group (as defined in Code §414(m)) or an arrangement otherwise described in Code §414(o).
+The Employer shall determine which entities are Related Employers based on a reasonable, good faith standard and taking into account the special rules applicable under IRS Notice 89-23.
 Each Employer/member of the Related Group is a Related Employer.
-The term "Employer" includes every Related Employer for purposes of crediting Service and Hours of Service, determining Years of Service and Breaks in Service under Articles 2 and 5, determining Separation from Service, applying the coverage test under Code §410(b), applying the Annual Additions Limit to 403(b) plans and nondiscrimination testing in Article 4, applying the definitions of Employee, HCE, Compensation (except as the Employer may elect in its Adoption Agreement relating to allocations) and Leased Employee, applying the Safe Harbor 403(b) provisions of Article 3, and for any other purpose the Code or the Plan require.
+The term "Employer" includes every Related Employer for purposes of crediting Service and Hours of Service, determining Years of Service and Breaks in Service under Articles 2 and 45, determining Separation from Service, applying the coverage test under Code §410(b), applying the Annual Additions Limit to 403(b) plans and nondiscrimination testing in Article 4, applying the definitions of Employee and, HCE, Compensation (except as the Employer may elect in its Adoption Agreement relating to allocations), and Leased Employee, applying the Safe Harbor 403(b) provisions of Article 3, and for any other purpose the Code or the Plan require.